Talk to us

 H5 treated Radiata Pine timber piles were determined as the best solution to be installed down to the founding layer.

-The foundation solution offered by NZGC will cost approximately one-third of the original screw pile option.
+The foundation solution offered by NZGC cost approximately one-third of the original screw pile option.

-The 35 tonne installation equipment requires a 150mm thick layer of gravel to be laid over the site to support access.
+The 35 tonne installation equipment required a 150mm thick layer of gravel to be laid over the site to support access.

-Approximately 230 poles will be installed for this project.
+Approximately 220 poles were installed for this project.

 TDPF01 – Deep Pile Foundations tech sheet